helium/router/docs/debug-with-sniffer.md

 ## Dependencies

-1. Ensure the [Router](https://github.com/helium/router.git) is running and [Console](https://github.com/helium/console.git) is connected to it.
+1. Ensure [Router](https://github.com/helium/router.git) is running and
+   [Console](https://github.com/helium/console.git) is connected to it.
 1. The wallet to be used requires enough HNT to burn for joining the virtual device to the network.